-Children adopted internationally are at risk for diseases related to their living conditions, and many being adopted today have very complex special health needs.
+Children adopted internationally are at risk for diseases related to their early life experiences, and many being adopted today have complex special health needs.
 Because of these factors, a medical examination soon after arriving in the United States is very important.
 This may be done by your child’s doctor or a specialist in adoption medicine.
 If your child has special health needs, he or she may also need to see one or more

-What to Expect During the First Medical Visit
+What to Expect During the First Medical Visit:

 The following is more information about what your child’s doctor should do.
-(Remember to bring all your child’s medical records with you, particularly ones you received before the child’s adoption.)
+Remember to bring all your child’s medical records with you, particularly ones you received before the child’s adoption.

 immunized as soon as possible.
 It is important for parents and doctors to be aware that vaccines given in orphanages may have been stored incorrectly, inadequately recorded, or given at inappropriate times and intervals in a child’s life.
 Therefore, vaccine histories should not be accepted as written.
 Most vaccines may be repeated safely.
-As another option, your child’s doctor may order blood testing to determine what immunity your child has, then vaccinate as needed.
+As another option, your child’s doctor may order blood testing to determine what immunity your child has to some vaccine preventable diseases, and then vaccinate as needed.

-Important Information for Your Child’s Doctor
+Important Information for Your Child’s Doctor:

 poverty with limited nutrition, limited stimulation, various traumatic events, and environmental and infectious disease hazards.
-As such, a comprehensive evaluation is recommended by the American Academy of Pediatrics (AAP) to evaluate for diseases that may be present, with no initial signs or symptoms.
+As such, a comprehensive evaluation is recommended by the American Academy of Pediatrics (AAP) to evaluate for medical conditions that may be present, with no initial signs or symptoms.

-Growth and Nutritional Issues
+Growth & Nutritional Issues